teracow/googliser/README.md

 Number of images to download.
 Default is 16.
 Maximum is 1,000.

 `--no-colour` or `--no-color`
 Runtime display in bland, uncoloured text.
+Default will brighten your day. :)

 `-N` or `--no-gallery`
 Don't create a thumbnail gallery.
+Default is to create a gallery after downloading images.
 Err, don't specify this and `--delete-after` at the same time.

 `--no-safesearch`
-Disable Google's SafeSearch content-filtering.
+Disable Google's [SafeSearch](https://en.wikipedia.org/wiki/SafeSearch) content-filtering.
 Default is enabled.

 `-o [PATH]` or `--output [PATH]`
 The output directory.
 If unspecified, the search phrase is used.
 Enclose whitespace in quotes.